Links on Android Authority may earn us a commission. Learn more.

 This HBO drama on Disney Plus Hotstar is as fresh as they come.
 Michaela Coel dons the role of Arabella, a free-spirited London-based writer who is also a party girl and an occasional drug user.
 A night out with a group of friends she trusts goes horribly wrong and when she recovers from what she thinks was a bad hangover, she realizes she’s been sexually assaulted.
-The twelve-part series is inspired by Coel’s own sexual assault experience and is something every woman who has ever let her guard down on a night out should watch.
+The 12-part series is inspired by Coel’s own sexual assault experience and is something every woman who has ever let her guard down on a night out should watch.
 That said, the show is not just a warning but also an important commentary on consent.

 22. I Know This Much Is True

-I Know This Much Is True is an HBO drama miniseries on Hotstar starring Mark Ruffalo in a double role.
+I Know This Much Is True is an HBO drama miniseries on Hotstar starring Mark Ruffalo in a dual role.
 It’s based on a book by the same name and tells the story of two identical twin brothers Dominic and Thomas.
 Thomas is a paranoid schizophrenic and the six-hour-long miniseries revolves around Dominic’s struggles to get Thomas released from a maximum-security asylum.
-The show travels back and forth in time, detailing the sad childhood of the twins, their abusive father, and emotionally weak mother.
+The show travels back and forth in time, detailing the sad childhood of the twins, their abusive father, and their emotionally weak mother.
 This isn’t a cheery watch by any means and could leave you feeling depressed.
 However, Ruffalo’s portrayal of the twins is terrific and is worth the feeling of despair.

 23. Lovecraft Country

 This is HBO’s latest sci-fi horror TV series now available to watch on Disney Plus Hotstar.
-The show follows the quest of a young black man named Atticus “Tic” Freeman who, along with his friend Letitia and his Uncle George, embarks on a mission to find his missing father last heard of in an area of Massachusetts known as Lovecraft Country.
+The show follows the quest of a young Black man named Atticus “Tic” Freeman who, along with his friend Letitia and his Uncle George, embarks on a mission to find his missing father last heard of in an area of Massachusetts known as Lovecraft Country.
 The town is where famous author HP Lovecraft supposedly based his horror tales.
 When Tic reaches the town, he starts learning of its dark secrets and struggles to survive both monsters and racial terrors.
-The series has ten parts and you can watch all of it now on Disney Plus Hotstar.
+The series has 10 parts and you can watch all of it now on Disney Plus Hotstar.